sunscrapers/flask-boilerplate/README.md

 `$ pip install -r requirements.txt`

 Before running the application make sure that your local PostgreSQL server is up.
-The create the databases:
+Then create the databases:

 ```
 CREATE DATABASE flask_example;